 Hence it is very essential to spend time with your Lab.
-It is necessary to take your dog outside for casual walks, exercises and even play.
+It is necessary to take your dog outside for casual walks, exercises, and even play.
 These kinds of activities can keep your Lab’s mind enthusiastic and it doesn’t get to feel lonely and depressed.

 6. Make your Lab feel safe

 This is important especially when you are leaving your Lab alone for long hours.
 It is not a good idea to leave your Lab alone, especially when it is active physically and mentally.
-When your Lab stays in a state of loneliness and gets bored, it might start barking and that can be a nuisance to your neighbours in the apartment.
+When your Lab stays in a state of loneliness and gets bored, it might start barking and that can be a nuisance to your neighbors in the apartment.